reduxjs/redux-devtools/README.md

 The `DevTools` component you created with `createDevTools()` has a special static method called `instrument()`.
 It returns a [store enhancer](http://rackt.github.io/redux/docs/Glossary.html#store-enhancer) that you need to use in development.

-A store enhancer is a function that takes `createStore` and returns an enhanced version of it that you will use instead.
+A store enhancer is a function that enhances the behavior of `createStore()`.
+You can pass store enhancer as the last optional argument to `createStore()`.
 You probably already used another store enhancer—[`applyMiddleware()`](http://redux.js.org/docs/api/applyMiddleware.html).
 Unlike `applyMiddleware()`, you will need to be careful to only use `DevTools.instrument()` in development environment, and never in production.

 The easiest way to apply several store enhancers in a row is to use the [`compose()`](http://redux.js.org/docs/api/compose.html) utility function that ships with Redux.
 It is the same `compose()` that you can find in Underscore and Lodash.
 In our case, we would use it to compose several store enhancers into one: `compose(applyMiddleware(m1, m2, m3), DevTools.instrument())`.